 Picking up stitches is an easy way to build off of a finished edge on many types of knitwear.
-You might be asked to pick up stitches to add ribbing to the bottom of a sweater, to add earflaps to a hat, or to make a project seamless, as with the Spring-Colored Felted Bowl.
+You might be asked to pick up stitches to add ribbing to the bottom of a sweater, to add earflaps to a hat, or to make a project seamless.

 The process of picking up stitches is quite simple:

 - Read the pattern to determine how many stitches you need to pick up.

 - Determine where you will need to pick up stitches in order to evenly space the stitches in the space available.

 - Slide your needle under both parts of the V of the stitch on the very edge of the work.